-This is often a case of the famous ‘Little Emperors Syndrome’, increasing family wealth coupled with the One Child Policy led to whole family units catering for a single child.
-As a result, more funds have been available to Millennials from wealthy backgrounds coupled with an insatiable consumer demand for quality brands.
-With such a huge surge of luxury enamoured youths across China, tapping into this market and building brand loyalty can pay dividends for years to come with individuals so early in their consumption life cycle.
+This is often a case of the famous ‘Little Emperors Syndrome’, where increasing family wealth coupled with the One Child Policy led to whole family units catering for a single child.
+As a result, more funds have been available to Millennials from wealthy backgrounds coupled with insatiable consumer demand for quality brands.
+With such a huge surge of luxury enamored youths across China, tapping into this market and building brand loyalty can pay dividends for years to come with individuals so early in their consumption life cycle.

-This is a conundrum for many brands, do they approach expensive Chinese distributors and get their products stocked on shelves or is there a more cost-effective method?
+This is a conundrum for many brands.
+Do they approach expensive Chinese distributors and get their products stocked on shelves or is there a more cost-effective method?
 Chinese distributors are notoriously selective about which products they promote; they are looking for pre-existing sales, do not engage in branding (this component cannot be ignored!) and can be ruthless with a reputation for ‘racing to the bottom’ on price and service.

-Particularly in Luxury no part of the image and service can be compromised.
+Particularly in Luxury, no part of the image and service can be compromised.
 Validate your concept online first, generate sales and then develop your distribution.

 Cross Border E-Commerce For Luxury Brands

 The end goal for Luxury is to open stores on Tmall & JD as these are the most reputable cross border platforms.
-The budget must also be in place for the more expensive set up and associated costs.
+The budget must also be in place for the more expensive setup and associated costs.

 The alternative route for new luxury products in China is to build up to these largest e-commerce displays on more niche, yet highly valued platforms such as WeChat Stores, Little Red Book, Hupu, T Global E-Luxury & more.